 First, it’s worth noting that the vast majority of yard ramp rentals we do at Handi-Ramp are for several months.
 Occasionally we offer weekly rentals at $750 per-week, but as we’ll discuss, it’s often the cost of transportation, not the cost of renting the ramp, that makes very short-term rentals pricey.

-In the end, the cost of renting a yard ramp is determined by three factors: where you need it, when you need it, and how long you need it.
+In the end, the cost of renting a yard ramp is determined by three factors:

 Where Do You Need Your Rental Yard Ramp?

 Yard ramps are both heavy and big.
 A yard ramp is typically 30 feet long, but with a level-off, can extend to 36 feet.
 Steel yard ramps weigh 6,000 pounds or more and require a dedicated flatbed trailer for transport.
 As a result, the cost to move a yard ramp to and from its location is often equal to, or more than, a month’s rental cost.

 Fortunately, Handi-Ramp has yard ramps strategically stationed across the country, and a network of hundreds of companies with ramps for rent.
 This allows us to minimize the distance and thus the time and cost between you and the ramp you’re going to rent.
 In gentler times, we could predict the transportation costs for a yard ramp fairly easily but there are still a wide range of factors (such as mileage, day of the week to be shipped, flat bed availability, etc.) that could drastically alter the shipping quote.
 If the ramp had to travel 100 miles, we could get it to you within a week at an estimated cost of $500 or so.
 If you were a bit farther out, say 500 miles, the cost would predictably rise to around $1000 or more.
 In 2020 and the season of COVID-19, however, calculating transportation costs is not so simple, as you will learn below.